divolte/divolte-collector/docs/mapping_reference.rst

     map partyId() onto 'partyField'

+:Sources:

+  ``browser``, ``json``

 :Description:
-  A long-lived unique identifier stored by a client that is associated with each event from that source.
+  A long-lived unique identifier stored by a client that is associated with each event they send.
 All events from the same client should have the same party identifier.

   For browser sources this value is stored in a cookie.